 A revision can be necessary if a fracture occurs that is around the implant and disrupts the fixation or stability of the implant.
 It is difficult to prevent these peri-prosthetic fractures as they are often due to falls or other traumas.

-If you’re looking for total joint revisions in Kansas City, Apex Orthopedics can help.
+If you’re looking for total joint revisions in Kansas City, KCOA Orthopedics can help.

 Contact us today to book your appointment or with any other questions you may have about total joint revisions.